youssef6777/arduino-ee-portfolio/Finger-LED-Tracker/README.md

 4. Run `python hand_tracker.py`

 ## Challenges
-- No prior Python experience — had to learn syntax, debugging, and how to run scripts from the terminal from scratch while building this
+- No prior Python experience so I had to learn syntax, debugging, and how to run scripts from the terminal from scratch while building this
 - MediaPipe's newer versions dropped the `solutions` API requiring a rewrite to use the Tasks API
-- Python 3.13 incompatibility with MediaPipe — had to install Python 3.11
-  specifically to get it working
+- Python 3.13 incompatibility with MediaPipe, had to install Python 3.11 specifically to get it working
 - Learning to read error messages and fix dependency issues independently